Skip to main content

 How It Works

-Clustering uses two network channels:
+Clustering uses two encrypted network channels:

 The experimental.clusters feature flag must be set to true in the features map.
 Without the flag, the Orchestrator ignores cluster configuration and runs as a standalone instance.
 See Feature Flags for details.